spkcspider/spkcspider/README.md

 * Signing of Data possible.

-# Help Wanted

-The tool is not ready yet.
-An ugly prototype exists.
-I am currently just a single developer.
-I could really use some help and together we will finish earlier

 # Installation

 This project can either be used as a standalone project (clone) or as a set of reusable apps (setup.py installation).